About the Company

 The benefit of using Anodot is that these types of incidents and many others are detected in real time, and can be dealt with quickly and appropriately.

-Looking Ahead: Anodot for All
+Looking Ahead: Anodot Across the Board

 Three Credit Karma teams are currently relying on Anodot’s business incident detection:

 - Revenue analytics team – to identify revenue anomalies to resolve in real time before they negatively impact revenue

 - Technical analytics team – to identify technical errors as a type of quality assurance process after new service roll outs

 - Marketing team – to analyze results on email and other marketing campaigns

 The eventual goal is to roll out access to Anodot to all the teams in the company.

 “Anodot sets itself apart with automatic anomaly detection, rather than manually setting thresholds.
 We also found the Anodot user interface to be more intuitive and easier to use than the other solutions we tried.”

 – Pedro Silva, Credit Karma Senior Product ManagerRead More